paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

   (A) Congress has authorized construction of the project or separable element of the project;

-  (B) the Secretary certifies that the project has been constructed in accordance with—
+  (B) the Secretary certifies that the project, discrete segment of the project, or separable element of the project has been constructed in accordance with—

     (i) all applicable permits or approvals; and